Understand Your Stress Pattern: How Each Dosha Responds to Stress

 Understand your unique stress pattern - and find your way back to balance.

-We all feel stress, but have you ever noticed how differently people respond to it?
+But have you ever noticed how differently people respond to it?

 Some race around doing five things at once.